 Prices range from about $4,000 to more than $60,000.

 8. Homie: Streamlines homebuying, cuts costs

-Home buyers and sellers often must work with a real estate agent, a mortgage broker, a home inspector and a closing attorney — professionals who all need to be paid.
+Those buying and selling homes must often work with a real estate agent, a mortgage broker, a home inspector and a closing attorney — professionals who all need to be paid.